No items in your cart

 Tips for staying safe when using Microsoft Office

 Awareness of possible risks is the most important step in reducing your exposure to malware in Office or any other platform commonly targeted by spear-phishing.
 Prevention of infection is much easier if you know how to spot a malicious email and avoid opening it in the first place, instead of struggling to return to normal after the fact.

 “Prevention of infection is much easier if you know how to spot a malicious email.”

 Look for typos, requests for payments and claims that the sender is a representative of a U.S. government agency.
 All these characteristics are red flags that should signal to you to take no further action.

-Additionally, you might consider disabling macros and custom scripts if you do not regularly rely on them.
-A good place to start is this official straightforward guide from Microsoft on turning off macros.
+Additionally, you might consider disabling macros and custom scripts if you do not regularly rely on them in Office 2019.
+A good place to start is this official straightforward guide released from Microsoft on turning off macros.
 You will be less vulnerable to automated attacks this way.

 Antivirus software and online security programs can also help lower your risk.
 Tools such as Unlimited Internet Security from Total Defense are ideal for securing your online transactions, shielding your identity and automatically blocking messages that may be preludes to a spear-phishing attempt.
 Learn more and explore all your options for protection by visiting our online store.